-- 39. Expect that my records and personal information will be kept private and will be discussed only when it is about my care. - 40.
-A copy of the CPS Rights of Children and Youth in Foster Care and that they be explained to me in my primary language or in any means that successfully explains it to me. - 41.
-Have a credit report run annually beginning at age 14, be informed of the results, and receive assistance in interpreting the report and disputing any inaccuracies. - 42.
-Receive help with getting my driver's license, social security card, birth certificate, and state ID card if I am age 16 or older. - 43.
-Get necessary personal information within 30 days of leaving care, including my immunization records, proof of Medicaid enrollment, information about how to set up a Medical Power of Attorney, and information contained in my education portfolio and health passport.
+40. Expect that my records and personal information will be kept private and will be discussed only when it is about my care.

+41. A copy of the CPS Rights of Children and Youth in Foster Care and that they be explained to me in my primary language or in any means that successfully explains it to me.

+42. Have a credit report run annually beginning at age 14, be informed of the results, and receive assistance in interpreting the report and disputing any inaccuracies.

+43. Receive help with getting my birth certificate, Social Security card, and personal identification card (State ID, or when appropriate, driver's license) before I turn 16.

+44. Get necessary personal information within 30 days of leaving care, including my immunization records, proof of Medicaid enrollment, information about how to set up a Medical Power of Attorney, and information contained in my education portfolio and health passport.